Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Literature Review

-In autonomous perception, Bird’s Eye View (BEV) methods have historically been dominant due to their simple yet effective scene representation \cite{simplebev, liftsplat, bevformer, bevfusion}.
-Recently, semantic occupancy prediction has gained attention, driven by benchmark datasets \cite{surroundocc, occ3d, nucraft, openocc} with accurate annotations, generated from manually labeled nuScenes LiDAR data \cite{nuScenes}.
-This shift led to the creation of notable supervised semantic occupancy prediction models, with improvements from techniques such as Gaussian Splatting, multi-modal fusion, and object deduplication \cite{gaussian_splatting, daocc, occfusion, renderocc, gsrender}.
-Following this, self-supervised counterparts of these models emerged, particularly due to their flexibility in training strategy.
-In this study, we modify three self-supervised models: SelfOcc, OccNeRF, and GaussianOcc, with each model's pipeline discussed in this section, along with other SOTA models that we will be comparing against.
+In perception for automated vehicles, Bird’s Eye View (BEV) methods have historically been dominant due to their simple yet effective scene representation \cite{simplebev, philion2020lift, li2024bevformer, liu2023bevfusion}.
+Recently, semantic occupancy estimation has gained attention, driven by benchmark datasets \cite{wei2023surroundocc, tian2023occ3d, zhu2024nucraft, tong2023scene} with accurate annotations, generated from manually labeled LiDAR data from the nuScenes automated vehicles dataset \cite{nuScenes}.
+This shift led to the creation of supervised occupancy estimation models \cite{tan2025geocc, ren2025rm}, with improvements from techniques such as Gaussian Splatting \cite{huang2024gaussianformer, huang2025gaussianformer2, zhao2025gaussianformer3d, song2026graphgsocc}, multi-modal fusion \cite{hayes2025leveraging, yang2025daocc, ma2024licrocc}, and object deduplication \cite{sun2024gsrender}.
+Following this, self-supervised counterparts of these models emerged, particularly due to their flexibility in training strategy, requiring no manually annotated ground truth labels.
+In this study, we modify three self-supervised models, SelfOcc, OccNeRF, and GaussianOcc, which all follow a common pipeline of 2D image encoding, 3D feature lifting, and 3D voxel refinement prior to rendering.

-\textbf{SelfOcc} employs an RN-50 image encoder followed by a 3D encoder to generate a 3D scene representation, inspired by BEVFormer \cite{bevformer}.
-An MLP then predicts signed distance field (SDF) values, color, and semantic features from the 3D volume, for rendering depth, color, and semantics \cite{selfocc}.
-Rendered depth supports multi-frame photometric consistency, rendered color is compared to the camera image, while semantics are compared against 2D pseudo-labels from OpenSeeD.
+\textit{SelfOcc} employs an MLP to predict signed distance field (SDF) values, color, and semantic features from the 3D volume, for rendering depth, color, and semantics \cite{huang2024selfocc}.
+Depth supports multi-frame photometric consistency, color for comparison to the RGB image, and semantics against 2D pseudo-labels from OpenSeeD \cite{zhang2023simple}.
 Semantics and occupancy are both computed via the SDF, with both contributing to the final scene representation.
-In our implementation, pseudo-loss is applied exclusively to the semantic voxel, with the occupancy voxel excluded from both the pseudo-loss computation and the final scene representation, as detailed in Subsection \ref{subsec:mod_to_existing_models}.
-Our loss computation technique aligns with that of supervised models, as both compare a predicted voxel grid against voxel labels in 3D space.
+In our implementation, pseudo-loss is applied exclusively to the semantic voxel.